rollerworks-graveyard/RollerworksMultiUserBundle/docs/overriding_templates.md

 Overriding Default RollerworksMultiUserBundle Templates
 =======================================================

+**Tip:** Each UserBundle can have it's own templates, the technique described in this section is only meant for when you want to "keep things simple".

 As you start to incorporate RollerworksMultiUserBundle into your application, you will probably find that you need to override the default templates that are provided by the bundle.
 Although the template names are not configurable, the Symfony2